Sakinoanime/Heavenhell/README.md

 It’s the year 1955-ish.
 Heaven’s bureaucracy has merged with Hell’s customer-service department to “cut costs.”
 Now every poor soul, saint or sinner, must pass through **you** — the only remaining gatekeeper who can still read.

-Armed with a **newspaper full of questionable journalism**, a shaky sense of morality, and a mug of cold celestial coffee,
+Armed with a **newspaper full of questionable journalism**, a shaky sense of morality, and a mug of cold celestial coffee.
-you must sniff out lies, hypocrisy, and suspiciously good haircuts.
+You must sniff out lies, hypocrisy, and suspiciously good haircuts.
 Be warned: the liars are getting creative.
 Some even bring props.

-Heaven or Hall?
+Heaven or Hell?
-You decide… probably wrong.
+You decide… and hope that you're right.

 ---